 the doing, not the finished product.

 – This is a touch and feel art discovery.
-Tear pieces of newspaper or
+Have the preschoolers tear pieces

-construction paper, or tissue paper, or crepe paper in small pieces.
-Mix
+of newspaper or construction paper, or tissue paper, or crepe paper into

-a mass.
-Squeeze out the excess and keep kneading it until it feels like
+the excess paste while kneading it until it feels like workable dough.
+Let

-workable dough.
-Mold the dough into an animal or other shape.
-Let creation
+them mold the dough into an animal or other shape.
+Let their creations air

 Process Verses Product: